SOS To Stress Day Press Release

 How Can You Help?

-Beverly Beuermann-King is inviting media, employers, health care organizations and associations across the country to bring awareness to the issue of guilt, coping with stress and creating balance and life satisfaction.
+Beverly Beuermann-King is inviting media, employers, health care organizations and associations across the country to bring awareness to the issue of social connection, coping with stress and creating balance and life satisfaction.

 Spread the word!
 To book an interview with stress and wellness specialist, Beverly Beuermann-King, please contact Beverly at email@example.com.

-Since SOS To Stress Day falls on a Thursday this year, organizations and employers can post links to on-line articles and tools, develop and disseminate educational materials and/or start a social media discussion.
+Since SOS To Stress Day falls on a Friday this year, organizations and employers can post links to on-line articles and tools, develop and disseminate educational materials and/or start a social media discussion in the week prior to SOS To Stress Day.
 It may be as simple as sending out a reminder that SOS To Stress Day is just before Canada Day, and encourage their employees to consciously plan to do some activities that will relax, re-energize and reconnect them to friends and family.

-More Facts about sources, symptoms and coping strategies can be found at https://worksmartlivesmart.com/sos-to-stress-day
+More Facts about sources, symptoms and coping strategies can be found at: https://worksmartlivesmart.com/mental-health-facts-did-you-know/

 Stress and Wellness Blog – https://worksmartlivesmart.com/blog/